 6’9 ’20 Dean Reiber

 The big man rebounded well on both sides of the ball throughout this contest, but took his time to establish himself as a scorer and eventually started making his presence consistently felt on offense.
-He knocked down shots from all levels and was able to actively toggle between playing inside and along the perimeter'which we've become accustomed to at this point.
+He knocked down shots from all levels and was able to actively toggle between playing inside and along the perimeter—which we’ve become accustomed to at this point.
 Reiber outplayed whoever was placed in front of him and continues to look ready for the next level with each passing day.
 Final stats: 11 points, 9 rebounds, 2 steals, and 2 blocks.

 6’3 ’20 Brendan Thomas